Techtonica/curriculum/testing-and-tdd/integration-testing.md

 ### Motivation

-Up to now we've been talking about unit testing within the context of making sure that an isolated function behaves as we expect.
-In a real project though functions are often called by our users or rely on external services.
-We still want to ensure that our code works though but testing these things introduce some new challenges.
+Up to now we've been talking about _unit testing_.
+Unit testing is about making sure a function behaves as expected independent of other parts of the software system.

+In most code bases functions are called not just by other functions within the code base.
+They are also called by _user interfaces_ and sometimes even other programs!

+When one program calls a function from within another program, that's an _API_!
+APIs, or "Application Programming Interfaces" are everywhere!
+Most APIs are distributed either as a library that you add to your package.json and start using right away, or are exposed over the web via HTTP.

+Unit testing is a powerful core skill for building maintainble software, and the skills you're learning with jasmine or mocha or other testing frameworks can be built upon to do _integration testing!_

+Integration testing differes from unit testing in that it's about checking how our code works when it's calling or being called by other programs.

+Integration testing is _hard_, but _worth it_.
+As you develop your skills at integration testing, you'll learn how to overcome the challenges posed by writing testable code that talks to other systems.

+As a bonus the skills and techniques we learn to help make our code easier to test also aid readability and long term maintainability of projects.

 This lesson discusses new tools and code patterns that help us to meet those challenges.

-As a bonus the patterns we learn about which help make our code easier to test are also a good practice that will aid readability and long term maintainability of our projects.

 ### Objectives